 This is the empirical covariance between the covariate and response divided by the empirical variance of the covariate.
+(There is also an analytic solution when we have multiple covariates, called the normal equation.
+We won't discuss it here.)

 Foreshadow: Modern regression problems are high dimensional, which means that the number of covariates p is large.
 In practice statisticians regularize their models, veering away from the MLE solution to one where the coefficients have smaller magnitude.
+(This is where priors come in.)
+In the next lecture, we will discuss why regularization is good.

 Still in the probabilistic framework, let's turn to prediction.
-The conditional expectation $\mathbb{E}[y{\text{new}} | x{\text{new}}]$.
+The conditional expectation is $\mathbb{E}[y{\text{new}} | x{\text{new}}]$.
 This is simply the mean of the corresponding Gaussian,